 Node pool upgrades

-Your cluster and its node pools do not necessarily run the same version of GKE.
-This section discusses what to expect when Google auto-upgrades your node pool or you initiate a manual node-pool upgrade.
+This section discusses what to expect when Google auto-upgrades your node pool or you initiate a manual node pool upgrade.

 Node pools are upgraded one at a time.
-Within a node pool, nodes are upgraded one at a time, in an undefined order.
-You can change the number of nodes upgraded at a time.
+By default, nodes within a node pool are also upgraded one at a time, in an undefined order.
+In a node pool spread across multiple zones, upgrades take place zone-by-zone.
+Within a zone, the nodes will be upgraded in an undefined order.

 - A high value of terminationGracePeriodSeconds in a Pod's configuration.